Andre Johnson is running for District 34A to fight for Harford County people, and not just the rich, established, and well-connected.

-André, a native of Harford County, has called the Edgewood area home his entire life.
-He is married to Shawnna Johnson and they have five children; Aundre’ya, Araya, Aaron, André III and Ayden.
+Andre, a native of Harford County, has called the Edgewood area home his entire life.
+He is married to Shawnna Johnson and they have five children; Aundre’ya, Araya, Aaron, André III, and Ayden.

-André served as a committee member of the Harford County Democratic Central Committee, Voices of Racial Change and was the Police and Community Relations Committee chairperson.
+Andre served as a committee member of the Harford County Democratic Central Committee, Voices of Racial Change, and was the Police and Community Relations Committee chairperson.
 André also coaches Football and girls’ Basketball at Patterson Mill High School where he also started a mentoring sports program in the Edgewood area called 555 Sports.
-André has demonstrated a long-standing commitment to supporting, empowering and enhancing opportunities for Harford County youth and families.
+Andre has demonstrated a long-standing commitment to supporting, empowering, and enhancing opportunities for Harford County youth and families.